KyleAcheson/ElectronicSurfaces/README.md

 Can be run using no symmetry or with symmetry on - maximum symmetry is Cs.
 Currently works for Molpro.

-Ver2.0 - Splits state averaging of spin multiplicities
+Ver2.0 - Splits state averaging of spin multiplicities.

 ### To run: